-The deterministic methods used for the estimation of the accident based on the selection of factors for the development of frequencies and severity used by the Company are:
+The methods used by de Company to estimate claims based on the selection of factors for the development of frequencies and severity are the follows:

-- Chain Ladder Method.
+- Deterministic Chain Ladder Method.

-- Growth Ratio

-- Bornhuetter Fergusson.
+- Deterministic Bornhuetter Fergusson Method.

-- Method of the expected loss ratio ("IELR")
+- Mack Bootstrap Stochastic Method.

 The following two key hypotheses were used during the calculation of the technical provisions: